Deep Learning Assisted Heuristic Tree Search for the Container Pre-marshalling Problem: Deep Learning assisted heuristic Tree Search

 The function $\mprob\textsc{-Constant}$ is the simplest of all the functions, as it simply returns $p$ scaled to the largest probability $r$ and ignores all other input as follows:

 The constant version of $\mprob$ tends to be very expensive since the same number of branches are available at the top of the tree as at the bottom.
-The function $\mprob\textsc{-Quadratic}$ aims to decrease the tree width more quickly so all areas of the tree can be searched within the time limit.
+The function $\mprob\textsc{-Quadratic}$ aims to decrease the number of child nodes that are explored more quickly so more areas of the tree can be searched within the time limit.

 Finally, we also introduce a log-based function as an alternative to the quadratic one: